Gemeente-DenHaag/mijndenhaag-pwa/README.md

 4. Push to the branch: `git push origin my-new-feature`.

 **After your pull request is merged**, you can safely delete your branch.

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for more information.

----

-Made with ♥ by João Pedro Schmitz